sqweelygig/supercool-servers/README.md

 This issue occurred because avoiding these calculations made the data model more straightforward, but this should not come at the cost of making the user's model more complicated.

 The final output of the survey had two areas for improvement, both easily implemented.
-First, a small paragraph accompanying the graph could explains the proposed cycle and quantifies the estimated savings.
+First, a small paragraph accompanying the graph explains the proposed cycle and quantifies the estimated savings.
 Secondly, the pixelation of the graph render was visible at any reasonable magnification, so increasing the resolution improved the output.

 ![Chart showing cycle of thermostat intervals and their effects](docs/chart.png)